eclipse-ee4j/krazo/README.md

 # Eclipse Krazo

 Eclipse Krazo is an implementation of action-based MVC specified by Jakarta MVC 2.0.
-It builds on top of Jakarta RESTful Webservices and currently contains support for RESTEasy, Jersey and CXF with a well-defined SPI for other implementations.
+It builds on top of Jakarta RESTful Webservices and currently contains support for RESTEasy and Jersey with a well-defined SPI for other implementations.

 ## Running the testsuite